WhyNotNatural

 Where to Get B Vitamins

-• Niacin comes from chicken, tuna, and lentils
+• Niacin: chicken, tuna, lentils

-• Pantothenic acid is found in organ meats, fish, and avocados
+• Pantothenic Acid: organ meats, fish, avocados

 Resources